2019 National Championship Official Rules

 Eufaula, AL – April 1-7, 2019

 The 2019 Ray Scott National Championship will be held on April 1-7, 2016 on Lake Walter F. George, Eufaula, AL, launching from Lakepoint State Park, 104 Old Hwy 165, Eufaula, AL 36027.
 Official waters will be Lake Walter F. George only.
 The tournament waters will be off limits beginning at sunset March 3, 2019 and remaining off limits until safe daylight, Monday, April 1, 2019

-These rules are supplements to the 2018 Open Series rules and will remain unchanged throughout the 2019 Ray Scott Championship.
+These rules are supplements to the 2018 Open Series rules (See 2018 Rules) and will remain unchanged throughout the 2019 Ray Scott Championship.
 Interpretation and enforcement of these rules shall be left exclusively to the tournament director.
 The decision of ABA shall be final in all matters.
 Rules violations must be reported to the tournament director on site within 15 minutes of the official announcement - scales are closed.

 In the event of a rule violation, ABA may impose such sanctions, as deemed appropriate, including, without limitation, disqualification, and forfeiture of prizes, and prohibition from participation in subsequent tournaments.
 Penalties for rules violations may include the following:

 i.)
 Loss of one or more fish in question.

 iv.)
 Disqualification from future ABA events.

 v.)
 Any different or additional penalties determined by the Tournament Director including but not limited to monetary forfeiture, probation and/or loss of Angler of Year points.

 i.)
 This tournament is open only to anglers who qualified during the 2018 season from their respective Area Championships and have accepted the invitation to attend.